shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## Architecture details

-In our front-end application we will use something called *MVVM*.
+In our frontend application we will use something called *MVVM*.
 That is a design pattern, kindly provided by Angular.
-So our *views* will be displaying data and transfering it to controllers *(or ViewModels)*, and all the logic, handling that data will be defined in *controllers* and *services*, representing *Models*.
+So our *views* will be displaying data and transferring it to controllers *(or ViewModels)*, and all the logic, handling that data will be defined in *controllers* and *services*, representing *Models*.
 Actually, our models will be handled on a server-side, and services will only provide an interface to them.
 But that is totally another story and will be described later.